wso2/docs-is/en/docs/setup/token-persistence.md

     using the same thread.
 Once it is persisted, the new token is returned to the client.

-!!! note "Enable synchronous token persistence"
+!!! note "Synchronous token persistence configurations"
+    By default
-    Navigate to file `<IS_HOME>/repository/conf/deployment.toml` and add the following configuration.
+    synchronous token persistence is enabled in WSO2 Identity Server 5.9.0 onwards.
+To indicate how many times to retry in the event of a `CONN_APP_KEY` violation when storing the access token, Navigate to file `<IS_HOME>/repository/conf/deployment.toml` and add the following
+    configuration.

     ```
     [oauth.token_generation]
     "retry_count_on_persistence_failures"=5
     ```

-    !!! info "retry_count_on_persistence_failures"
-        Indicates how many times to retry in the event of a `CONN_APP_KEY` violation when storing the access token.

-    !!! note
+    !!!
+Tip
         To know more about new configurations,
         see [New Configuration Model](../../references/new-configuration-model).

 ## Asynchronous token persistence

+If an existing access token is not found, the OAuth2 component creates a new access token and adds it to a persisting queue.
+Once the token is added to the queue, the token is returned to the client.There are background threads that consume the queue, and persist the tokens in the queue to the database.

-!!! note
+!!! warning "Going Forward"
-    Previously, WSO2 recommended asynchronous token persistence for certain scenarios.
+    Previously, WSO2 recommended asynchronous
+    token persistence for certain scenarios.
 However, we have empirically found out that synchronous token persistence has a better overall performance in general.
 Hence, asynchronous token persistence is not supported from WSO2 Identity Server 5.9.0 onwards.

 ## Recovery flow for token persistence